-Information Liaison: The City of Clinton could serve as a resource to connect developers, residents, real estate agents, and others with information on housing funding and support services.
+Information Liaison: The City of Clinton could serve as a resource to connect developers, residents, realtors, and others with information on housing funding and support services.

 Homebuyer Education: Nonprofits, financial institutions, the real estate sector, and the City of Clinton could expand efforts to educate prospective and future homebuyers on the home buying process and best practices.